image-charts/documentation/docs/reference/chart-title.md

 - **`<font_size>`** Font size of the title, in points.

 <!-- - **`<opt_alignment>`** [Optional] Alignment of the title.
 Choose one of the following case-sensitive string values: "l" (left), "c" (centered) "r" (right).
 Default is "c". -->

-Note: Google Image Charts allowed a pipe character ( | ) to indicate line breaks in the chart titles, Image-charts does not support them and silently ignore them.

 #### Examples